 Each trip is approximately 2 hours long.
 We run trips at 10am, 1pm, and 3:30pm every day.
 During the month of July, we are offering an additional time slot at 5:30pm with limited availability.

-Unfortunately, not at this time.
-We are only doing the 2-hour trips down the Sevier River.
+The section of river that can be safely navigated is about 10 miles long.
+Always Rafting & Kayaking offers 2-hour trips down the Sevier River.
 We run trips at 10am, 1pm, and 3:30pm every day.
 During the month of July, we are offering an additional time slot at 5:30pm with limited availability.

 You will get fitted with your own lifejacket and you will get a paddle.